Kakashizensei/Cybersecurity_Portfolio/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting unauthorized traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+This protects the security risk of DDos attacks by evenly distributing high volumes of traffic.
+By using a jump box the network has a secure single point of entry that audits and authorizes traffic before allowing access to content within.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system operations and functionality.
 - What does Filebeat watch for?
 Filebeat monitors and alerts to unusual activity in logs and logging activity.
 -What does Metricbeat record?_